jreisinger/checkip/README.md

 # checkip

-Checkip is a CLI tool and library that provides generic and security information about IP addresses in an easy way.
+Checkip is a CLI tool and a Go library that provides generic and security information about IP addresses in an easy way.

 ```
 $ checkip 91.228.166.47